AnushaAshokReddy/trial.github.io/index.md

 # How to build the custom algorithm using LearningAPI? <a id="Example_Custom_Algorithm"></a>

-  The below solution demonstrates how to implement a Linear Regression algorithm using LearningAPI.
+  The below solution demonstrates how to implement a Linear Regression algorithm for a simple model to predict House price using LearningAPI.
 To understand the implementation, you should initially understand the linear Regression concept.

+Simple linear regression is a statistical method that allows us to summarize and study relationships between two continuous and quantitative variables.
+And in this one variable will be assigned for prediction based on the changes and variations in the other variables.

 ## LearningApi Example Algorithm <a id="#Example_Algoirthm"></a>

 Lets take a simple example to build a model to predict the HOUSE PRICE.
 For this, we have 3 phases of tasks to do.

-1. Input Phase
+1. Loading data phase
 2. Training Phase
-3. Output
+3. Prediction Phase

-**Input phase :**
+**Loading data phase :**

 Let's consider 2 simple features (features are the inputs)